ayurkin/auto_patch/README.md

 ## Example LLM Response Format

-The extension parses text that contains special comments to identify file paths, followed by markdown code blocks.
+The extension parses text that contains special markers to identify file paths and content.
+Each file block must start with `<!-- FILE_START: path/to/file.ext -->` and end with `<!-- FILE_END: path/to/file.ext -->`.
+The file path in the start and end markers must match exactly.

 Here is an example of a valid response you can copy from an LLM:

 > I've identified two files that need changes to implement the feature.
 >
 > First, we need to update the main application file to register the new service.
 >
-> <!-- FILE: src/app.ts -->
+> <!-- FILE_START: src/app.ts -->
 > ```typescript
 > import { OldService } from './old-service';
 > import { NewService } from './new-service';